Whitewash (sport): Ice hockey

+The Stanley Cup playoffs comprises four rounds of best-of-seven series; any team that wins the first four games of a playoff series would have accomplished a series sweep.

+The Stanley Cup finals have had 20 sweeps since it was expanded to a best-of-seven series in 1939.
+There were five sweeps in the 1990s, the most recent decade to have a sweep in the finals.

-Rugby
+Rugby football

-The term whitewash is also used in rugby when one team loses every match in a particular series.
+The term whitewash is also used in both codes of rugby football when one team loses every match in a particular series.

 The team that comes last in the Six Nations Championship (where a sweep over the others is referred to as the Grand Slam) has the ignominy of being awarded the wooden spoon, even if they have not suffered a complete whitewash.

+In rugby league's State of Origin series, a whitewash (also known as a clean sweep) is made by the team that wins all three games in a series.
+This was last achieved by Queensland in 2010.

 Snooker

 Whitewash is a term used in snooker when a player wins a match without losing a single frame.
-Only three whitewashes have been recorded in the final of snooker ranking tournaments; in the 1989 Grand Prix, the 2020 European Masters, and the 2022 German Masters.
-There was also a whitewash in the 1988 Masters final, when Steve Davis beat Mike Hallett 9–0.

 Tennis

 In ATP and WTA tennis, the term whitewash is used when a player fails to win a game in a match (6–0, 6–0, 6–0; or 6–0, 6–0), also called a triple- or double-bagel respectively.
 Double bagels are more common.